Course Descriptions

 Fundraising Strategies for Religious Non-Profits

-Instructor: Dr. Shariq Siddiqui
+Instructors: Dr. Shariq Siddiqui & Tayyab Yunus

 Community Organizing for Muslim and Interfaith Leaders